 Web hosting packages often include a Web Content Management System, so the end-user doesn't have to worry about the more technical aspects.
 These Web Content Management systems are great for the average user, but for those who want more control over their website design, this feature may not be adequate.

-One may also search the Internet to find active webhosting message boards and forums that may provide feedback on what type of webhosting company may suit his/her needs.
-However some of these message boards and forums will require not only registration, but a paid subscription to be able to access the sections and sub forums with such information.
+One may also search the Internet to find the active web hosting message boards and forums that may provide feedback on what type of web hosting company may suit his/her needs.
+However, some of these message boards and forums will require not only registration but a paid subscription to be able to access the sections and subforums with such information.

 Now we would like to give some advice on how to choose the web hosting plan that is right for you.

-There are a lot of things to consider when you come across to selecting the web hosting plan.
+There are a lot of things to consider when you have to choose a web hosting plan.

-Ask yourself if any of your web sites is going to be an on-line store.
+Ask yourself if any of your websites is going to be an online store.
 If the answer is yes, consider e-commerce hosting features.
-Check what shopping carts will be provided to you with your web hosting account, check if your web hosting service provider will give you shared SSL certificate for secure on-line payment transactions.
-Choose web hosting account with PHP, MySQL support as it is required by the majority of shopping carts;
+Check what shopping carts will be provided to you with your web hosting account, check if your web hosting service provider will give you a shared SSL certificate for secure online payment transactions.
+Choose a hosting web account with PHP, MySQL support as it is required by the majority of shopping carts;

-Calculate the size of your web sites files in MB or GB (you can do this by placing the files of your web sites into one folder and check properties of that very folder, it will show you the total size of your web sites files).
-Choose the web hosting plan that has appropriate disk space limit but a bit higher in case you would like to upload more files, pictures or add any new pages to your existing web site in future;
+Calculate the size of your web sites files in MB or GB (you can do this by placing the files of your websites into one folder and check the properties of that very folder, it will show you the total size of your web sites files).
+Choose the web hosting plan that has an appropriate disk space limit but a bit higher in case you would like to upload more files, pictures or add any new pages to your existing web site in the future;

-Choose the web hosting services provider that allows easy switch between the web hosting plans.
-Such switch is called web hosting account upgrade or downgrade.
-Easy switch is very important if your web hosting requirements change and you do not need that much disk space or bandwidth anymore or if your web site becomes very popular and traffic is going to expand.
-It will be more wise to upgrade plan to the one that presumes higher bandwidth limit than to pay traffic over usage fees;
+Choose the web hosting services provider that allows an easy switch between the web hosting plans.
+Such a switch is called web hosting account upgrade or downgrade.
+An easy switch is very important if your web hosting requirements change and you do not need that much disk space or bandwidth anymore or if your website becomes very popular and traffic is going to expand.
+It will be wiser to upgrade the plan to the one that presumes a higher bandwidth limit than to pay traffic over-usage fees;

 Check if your web hosting provider also offers domain name registration services.
 Verify if you can transfer the registration of your existing domain name to your new web hosting service provider.
-When you register domain name reassure that domain name is registered in your name only;
+When you register a domain name, reassure that the domain name is registered in your name only;

-- Colocation web hosting service: similar to the dedicated web hosting service, but the user owns the colo server; the hosting company provides physical space that the server takes up and takes care of the server.
-This is the most powerful and expensive type of the web hosting service.
+Colocation web hosting service: similar to the dedicated web hosting service, but the user owns the colo server; the hosting company provides physical space that the server takes up and takes care of the server.
+This is the most powerful and expensive type of web hosting service.
 In most cases, the colocation provider may provide little to no support directly for their client's machine, providing only the electrical, Internet access, and storage facilities for the server.
-In most cases for colo, the client would have his own administrator visit the data center on site to do any hardware upgrades or changes.
+In most cases, for colo, the client would have his own administrator visit the data center on-site to do any hardware upgrades or changes.